nixcz/cisco-nexus-9300-evpn-fix/README.md

 Script for Nexus 9300 fixing remote static MACs learned locally

 # Problem description
 Cisco Nexus 9300 doesn't support "feature port-security" in combination with VxLAN/EVPN as of yet.
-We have discovered few related issues one of which can lead to blackholing a traffic.
-We believe port-security feature will "secure" learned MAC addresses within VxLAN/EVPN fabric as similar way as if you would configure static MAC records on the switch.
+We have discovered a few related issues one of which can lead to blackholing a traffic.
+We believe the port-security feature will "secure" learned MAC addresses within VxLAN/EVPN fabric in a similar way as if you would configure static MAC records on the switch.

 Same message will occur when:
   a) remote port is configured with port security